Chapter published in:The Dynamics of Interactional Humor: Creating and negotiating humor in everyday encounters

 (2017c) Contextual constraints and non-propositional effects in WhatsApp communication.
 Journal of Pragmatics, 114, 66–86.

 Cited by other publications

-This list is based on CrossRef data as of 29 june 2020.
+This list is based on CrossRef data as of 01 january 2021.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.